Mar 23, 2026 | 7 Minute Read

 Table of Contents

-Before scoping a single sprint, we ran separate discovery sessions across CRM, Marketing Cloud, and CDP.
-Here's the framework that made the proposal credible.
+Before writing a single salesforce proposal, we ran separate discovery sessions across CRM, Marketing Cloud, and CDP — a salesforce discovery process that made the final scope credible enough to actually win.

 The Starting Point: One Session, Three Clouds, Three Days